 Extras: There are so many special touches in this cookbook.
 One of my favorites is the conversational headnotes that make you feel like you’re cooking with a friend.

-If you’ve got a healthy appetite you’ll enjoy the ‘Extra hungry?’ section on the recipes.
+If you’ve got a bigger appetite you’ll enjoy the ‘Extra hungry?’ section on the recipes.
 Each one has tips for making the meal more filling.
 It’s nice for those days when one of you wants something a little heartier.

-Carla’s included a few pages of great weeknight cooking tips at the beginning of the book.
+Carla included a few pages of great weeknight cooking tips at the beginning of the book.
 But what you’ll like even more is the ‘It’s that easy’ area on each recipe.
 They’ve got info about unique ingredients, cooking tips, and alternative serving ideas.

 Skill Level: Beginner to Intermediate